 The educational simulation/game was designed and created, with an interdisciplinary team, including psychologists, and game developers and programmers.
 The team of game developers and programmers, consisted of two BU graduates Sam Walsh and Josh Maddocks, as well as Andrew Ham.
 Since graduating from his Masters degree, Sam has led the team on the SaferKids VR development.

 Within SaferKids VR, there was the creation of SKIE: Safer Kids Interactive Expert (robot pictured above).
 SKIE supports the player in VR, navigating the friendly real-life interactive virtual world and achieving learning goals and road safety skills.
-The players complete various types of crossing while in VR, walking to and from school, as well as various mini games at key location points as they progress through the simulation/game.
+In the United States, every year, thousands of people are injured as a result of someone else’s negligence.
+You can read this article to know what to do if you ever get into an accident.

 Schools can sign up for their pupils to be involved.